janscience/Teensy_Amp/R1.0/README.md

 These plots were generated via
 ```
-python3 ~/Arduino/libraries/TeeRec/extras/viewwave.py -s -c 0 -t 10 ../tests/clipping-gain30-20mV-step1mV.wav
+python3 ~/Arduino/libraries/TeeRec/extras/viewwave.py -s -c 0 -t 10 -r -g 1 ../tests/clipping-gain30-20mV-step1mV.wav
 ```

-*The signals are clipped at the bottom!* This looks the same for all channels and gains.
+*The signals are clipped at the bottom at about 680mV!*

+This is independent on gain.
 Also, it does not matter whether the amplifier is powered by 5V or 3.3V.
-Why?

 ## Power consumption